We Paint Our Faces with the Ashes of the Dead

 She wanted it!
 She had some requests and suggestions for areas she wanted me to expand on, and the story grew to just about the short end of what’s considered a novella.

-And so, on August 5th of 2024, Have A Blast explodes onto the scene.
+On August 5th of 2024, Have A Blast exploded onto the scene.

 Molded by war and disfigured by a roadside bomb, Oliver Clark doesn’t hold out much hope for the future.
 Then he meets Jayne, and all of that changes.
 But when she’s taken from him, Oliver sets his sights on revenge.